filyp/whisper-simple-dictation/README.md

 With some clever engineering and a lot of compute maybe we could get that time lag to less than a second.
 But I found that reading what you said with a few hundred millisecond delay is very confusing, similar to hearing your voice delayed.
 So for now, I think the best and most reliable way is the one used here.
 This may change with future neural nets, with architecture other than whisper, aimed at real-time transcription.

+There's also [whisper-writer](https://github.com/savbell/whisper-writer), which is more mature, but doesn't (as of Jan 2024) have push-to-talk, which I find more pleasant to use.

 # TODO